Comparing 16+ boxing shoe brands used by amateurs, professionals, and champions!

 Nike HyperKO Boxing Boots (high-top) $150+

 Many boxers have this recent-model high-top Nike boxing shoes nowadays.
+Here in Southern California, I feel like that’s all I ever see.
 Manny Pacquiao made this model famous.
 They’re replacing the old Nike Machomai’s that everybody used to wear.
-I’ve heard great things like they’re extremely lightweight, very supportive, appear to be long-lasting, comfortable and high performance.
+They’re extremely lightweight, very supportive, appear to be long-lasting, comfortable and high performance.
 It feels like a very well-built shoe.
 Most legit pros and amateurs are using these more than any other brand I’ve seen.
 If there’s any complaints, it’s that some people (like my brother) might feel there’s a little more space in the ankle area than they want.

 Nike KO Mid Boxing Shoes $150

 In case you wanted mid-height.
 These are probably the updated Nike Machomai’s.

 Nike Machomai Mid Boxing Shoes (mid-top) $100